Cartmanishere/webp_convertor/README.md

 ### Known Issues :

 * This script is heavily under development.
-Alwaya switch to the latest verison before using.
+Always switch to the latest verison before using.
 * Some formats or some edge cases in the images may generate error.
 Please open an issue if you find such instances.

 ### License :